Chipmakers offer exposure to many of the biggest tech trends, including automation, drones and artificial intelligence.

 The big question is: Which one do you buy?

 One major chipmaker, Intel Corp.
-(Nasdaq: INTC), has grabbed the attention of many investors recently.
-At roughly $60 per share, it’s trading at its highest level since the 2000 dot-com boom.
+(Nasdaq: INTC), has grabbed the attention of many investors.

 A price-to-earnings (P/E) ratio is a great way to quickly gauge investors’ expectations of growth and the price they’ll pay for a stock.

-A P/E of 13 means investors are happy to buy Intel’s shares on the expectation that the chipmaker’s profits will grow at roughly 13% over the next few years.
+A P/E ratio of 12 means investors are happy to buy Intel’s shares on the expectation that the chipmaker’s profits will grow at roughly 12% over the next few years.

-I think it’s likely Intel’s shares will stay stuck at this level or decline back to the mid-$40s, a decline of 25% to 30%.
+It’s likely Intel’s shares will stay stuck at this level, or even decline back to the mid-$40s, a drop of 25% to 30%.

 1 Chipmaker to Rule Them All

 Nvidia Corp.
 (Nasdaq: NVDA), in my view, offers us much more growth and value than Intel does.